Sha Xin Wei

-Sha Xin Wei is a media philosopher and professor at the School of Arts, Media + Engineering in the Herberger Institute for Design and the Arts + Ira A. Fulton Schools of Engineering at Arizona State University.
+Sha Xin Wei is a media philosopher and professor at the School of Arts, Media + Engineering in the Herberger Institute for Design and the Arts + Ira A. Fulton Schools of Engineering and the School of Complex Adaptive Systems in the Global Futures College at Arizona State University.
 He has created ateliers such as the Synthesis Center at Arizona State University, the Topological Media Lab at Concordia University, and Weightless Studio in Montreal for experiential experiments and experimental experience.

-Sha’s writing and media art concern topological dynamical approaches to poiesis, play and process.
-Trained in mathematics at Harvard and Stanford, his work ranges from gestural media, movement arts, and realtime media installation through interaction design to critical studies, philosophy of technology, and complex biosocial systems.
-He publishes in speculative philosophy, experimental media arts, science and technology studies, and computer science.
+He has served as Professor at the European Graduate School and New Centre for Research and Practice.

-Academic
+Education and career

 Sha Xin Wei was trained in Mathematics at Harvard University and Stanford University.